Infinity Train: Soundtrack

+Home media

-Home mediaInfinity Train: Book One was released on DVD on April 21, 2020.
+Infinity Train: Book One was released on DVD on April 21, 2020.
 It includes animatics, commentary tracks, and The Train Documentaries shorts.
 Infinity Train: Book Two was released on DVD on May 25, 2021.

 Reception

+Critical reception

-Critical receptionInfinity Train received critical acclaim upon its debut.
+Infinity Train received critical acclaim upon its debut.
 On Rotten Tomatoes, each season has an approval rating of 100%, with season 1 based on reviews from 8 critics and the other three from 6 each.

 Caroline Cao of /Film declared it a "wild triumph", while Nerdist's Andrea Towers declared it "one of the best animated programs of the year."
 Reuben Baron of CBR favorably compared it to Cartoon Network's animated miniseries Over the Garden Wall in its perfection, hailing it as "a beautifully handled piece of self-contained, character-driven storytelling."
 Skyler Johnson from Comic Watch called it "excellent", with "emotional depth that is rarely seen in children's television", "witty, clever humor", and "stellar voice action."
 Emily Ashby of Common Sense Media gave the series 5 out of 5 stars.
 In her review Ashby praised the positive messages about friendship and self-reflection.
 Ashby also praised the character of Tulip and the show's emotional moments.

 The third season of Infinity Train particularly received critical acclaim.
 William Hughes of The A.V.
 Club praised season 3 for its darker themes and messages, hailing it as "the best, most challenging season yet."
 Petrana Radulovic from Polygon praised the series' complex character arcs and noted the third season is a testament to the infinite potential of the premise.
 Andrew Kolondra Jr. from The Vanderbilt Hustler called season 3 "genre-defying" and said "thanks to shows like Infinity Train, the modern animation world is finally approaching a point at which it may break free of the notion that animation is 'just for kids.'"
 Observer Media said the show has grown into its own, developing a compelling world and internal mysteries "that will draw you in with a masterclass in character development to fuel your drive to keep going."
 Beth Elderkin of io9 praised season 3 for "enhancing the show's dedication to avoiding black-and-white views of morality".
 Elderkin particularly praised episode 5 of season 3 for its "stunning revelations" saying "it's worth watching for those alone."

 The fourth and final season of Infinity Train also received positive notice, though reception was considerably subdued compared to Book 3.
 The bulk of criticism was directed towards its lighthearted tone after the darker themes of the previous season, as well as its lack of finality, though many critics acknowledged in their reviews that Book 4 was not intended to be the final season.
 Darren Franich of Entertainment Weekly still hailed it as "a solid season of television."
 James Poniewozik of The New York Times agreed that the ending was bittersweet with the knowledge that the series was ending before the creative team had planned, but praised its humor and characters.